-Until around the late 1990s when online trading exploded, trading financial instruments was a thing that only understood within the walls of large financial institutions.
-The last 20 years have witnessed many changes and developments in the practice of trading financial instruments online.
-Most of these changes have been brought about by the increased use of the internet.
-Social media is one of the major internet-based factors of change in the nature and practice of online trading, and especially foreign currency trading (Forex).
+Until around the late 1990s, when online trading exploded, trading financial instruments was a thing that was only understood within the walls of large financial institutions.
+The last 25 years have witnessed many changes and developments in trading financial instruments online.
+Learn and review how social media will be the next key player in the forex market, and explore the best networks for this investment.

 Forex Market & Social Media

 Whether social media is a key player in online Forex trading is a hot debate in 2024.
 Before we delve into finding out why the use of social media in online trading has attracted so much interest.
 Let’s first define online trading and put Forex into context.